-- To provide a highly skilled and competent workforce that is broadly representative of the diverse nature of the communities we serve. - To provide a safe and healthy working environment and a safe workforce with low rates of accidents and injuries. - Ensuring that all staff understand our aim, priorities and workplans. - Ensuring our STRIVE values doing our best to make every effort to make Lancashire safer is understood, upheld and reflected in day-to-day behaviours. - Help our managers to lead in a command and control style when on the incident ground and to lead in an engaging style at other times. - Help our mangers to lead their people developing skills, competencies and capacity to lead and manage effectively. - Providing staff with opportunities for learning and development.
+- To provide a highly skilled and competent workforce that is broadly representative of the diverse nature of the communities we serve. - To provide a safe and healthy working environment and a safe workforce with low rates of accidents and injuries. - Ensuring that all our staff understand our aim, our priorities and their personal contribution to achieving these. - Ensuring our STRIVE values doing our best to make every effort to make Lancashire safer is understood, upheld and reflected in day-to-day behaviours. - Help our managers to lead in a command and control style when on the incident ground and to lead in an engaging style at other times. - Help our mangers to lead their people developing their skills, competencies and capacity to lead and to manage change effectively. - Providing staff with opportunities for learning and development.

-- Understand our culture to ensure our STRIVE values are embedded through a values based performance management framework. - Deliver our Organisational Development Plan to support staff with learning opportunities and training. - Ensure there are organisation-wide communication and engagement processes in place. - Promote equality in our workforce policies and workforce practices. - Continue to embed our safety, health and environment policy. - Continue to implement a programme of activities and support to promote and develop better staff health and wellbeing. - Work closely with our unions.
+Understand our culture to ensure our STRIVE values are embedded through a values based performance management framework.

+- Deliver our Organisational Development Plan to support staff with learning opportunities and training. - Ensure there are organisation-wide communication and engagement processes in place. - Promote equality in our workforce policies and workforce practices. - Continue to embed our safety, health and environment policy and monitor performance via annual reviews. - Continue to implement a programme of activities and support to promote and develop better staff health and wellbeing. - Work effectively with our Trade Unions ensuring a productive industrial relations environment.